Wall Street Week Ahead: Spain aid deal calms Europe fears

 The U.S. economic calendar in the coming week includes data on the Producer Price Index and retail sales on Wednesday.
 Reports on the Consumer Price Index and initial weekly jobless claims are set for Thursday.
 Data on Friday includes the Empire State manufacturing index, U.S. industrial production and the preliminary reading for June on consumer sentiment from the Thomson Reuters/University of Michigan surveys.

-(Wall St Week Ahead runs every Friday.
+(Wall Street Week Ahead runs every Friday.
 Comments or questions on this column can be emailed to: angela.moon(at)thomsonreuters.com)

 (Reporting By Angela Moon; Editing by Kenneth Barry, Jan Paschal and Christopher Wilson)